-Christy Smallwood is responsible for clearing students in Biostatistics and Epidemiology to register, and clearing students for BIOS/EPID POD (Permission of Department) and POM (Permission of Major) classes.
+Sara Ervin is responsible for clearing students in Biostatistics and Epidemiology to register, and clearing students for BIOS/EPID POD (Permission of Department) and POM (Permission of Major) classes.
 B.S.
-Miller Hall, Rm 116.
+Miller Hall, Rm 106.

-Email: christyf@uga.edu
+Email: scervin@uga.edu

-Dr. Donald Lloyd is responsible for clearing students in Health Policy and Management for registration, and in POD and POM classes for the HPAM department.
-Wright Hall, Rm 204.
+Ms. Dell Whitehead is responsible for clearing students in Health Policy and Management for registration, and in POD and POM classes for the HPAM department.
+Wright Hall, Rm 104.

-Email: dlloyd26@uga.edu
+Email: dellw@uga.edu

-Victoria Pope is responsible for clearing students in the Environmental Health Sciences department to register and in EHS POD (Permission of Department) and POM (Permission of Major) classes.
+Hao Liu is responsible for clearing students in the Environmental Health Sciences department to register and in EHS POD (Permission of Department) and POM (Permission of Major) classes.

-Environmental Health Science Building, Rm 205.
+${\bf Environmental\ Health\ Science\ Building,\ Rm\ 205.}$

-Email: vicki731@uga.edu
+Email: ferarri@uga.edu

-Dr. Mary Ann Johnson will serve as the contact person for students interested in the Gerontology concentration, and who wish to register in GRNT POD (Permission of Department) and POM (Permission of Major) classes.
-Hudson Hall, 102 Spear Road.
+Dr. Kerstin Gerst Emerson will serve as the contact person for students interested in the Gerontology concentration, and who wish to register in GRNT POD (Permission of Department) and POM (Permission of Major) classes.
+Hudson Hall, 101 Spear Road.

-Email: majohnson@.uga.edu
+Email: emerson@uga.edu

-Jo Ann Luna is responsible for clearing students in the Disaster Management concentration to register and in DMAN POD (Permission of Department) and POM (Permission of Major) classes.
+Brandi Pentecost is responsible for clearing students in the Disaster Management concentration to register and in DMAN POD (Permission of Department) and POM (Permission of Major) classes.
 Barrow Hall, Rm 005.

-Email: jluna@uga.edu
+Email: brandie@uga.edu